lsst-dm/dmtn-185/index.rst

 2. the observing script (including version) that was executed that caused this observation,
 3. the science program and field name (data taking campaign) that this observation was taken as part of (e.g., survey, commissioning run, etc.)
 4. Any lower grouping that is meaningful but not derivable by the observing script - for example, a flat belonging to a group of flats taken with the purpose to co-add a master flat
-5. Per-exposure ancillary data, eg. exposure quality flags/grades also should have its provenance recorded; for example if an observer or processing system marks an exposure as "bad", who did it, why and when should be discoverable.
+5. Per-exposure ancillary data, eg. exposure quality flags/grades also should have its provenance recorded; for example, if an observer or processing system marks an exposure as "bad", who did it, why and when should be discoverable.

 What design do we have?
 -----------------------